KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch.
 5. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: No lint script found in package.json.
+It is recommended to add one.

 ### [EXT-GooglePhotos by bugsounet](https://github.com/bugsounet/EXT-GooglePhotos)